gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 Developers who wish to extend the CLOSURE Java partitioner or visualize the generated system dependency graph (SDG) will find the following steps useful.

-Generate SDG and Dot files for test program as follows:
+Generate SDG and Dot files for the test program as follows:

 ```bash
 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64